 - quality of service (which can range from a member failing to return a telephone call, to a perceived failure to lay appropriate charges).

-- in 199 reports, or 81%, the Commission was satisfied with the RCMP's disposition of the complaint.
+- in 183 reports, or 88%, the Commission was satisfied with the RCMP's disposition of the complaint (“Final Reports”).

-- in 38 reports, or 19%, the Commission was not satisfied with the RCMP's disposition of the complaint and, in most cases, made recommendations to address deficiencies.
+- in 24 reports, or 12%, the Commission was not satisfied with the RCMP's disposition of the complaint and, in most cases, made recommendations to address deficiencies ("Interim Reports").

-In his responses to the latter, the RCMP Commissioner accepted approximately 79% of the Commission's adverse findings and 78% of its recommendations.
+In his responses to the Commission's Interim Reports, the RCMP Commissioner accepted approximately 81% of the Commission's adverse findings and 86% of its recommendations.

 The Commission's recommendations vary in response to the individual complaints being reviewed, and many are fact-specific.
-Commission recommendations may include that:
+Commission recommendations may specify that: